Keijō Imperial University: Activities

-Controversies

-In the early twentieth-century, all 194 students enrolled at Keijō Imperial University purposely did not attend class as a form of protest towards comments made by staff.
-185 students were suspended, and 9 students were expelled.

-Graduate student of Keijō Imperial University’s Medical College, Kang Gi-pal, led South Pyeongan Province’s March 1st Movement.

-In April 1908, medical students enrolled at Keijō Medical College withheld from attending a welcoming ceremony of the Japanese governor-general of Korea, Itō Hirobumi.

 The Keijō Imperial University research team organised and conducted field studies on sampling of blood typing, as well as physical anthropology research from people representative of the Korean peninsula.
-The gathering of men and women by local police and administrative power had been conducted as measuring them was necessary for the progression of Keijō Imperial University’s physical anthropology research.
+The gathering of men and women by local police and administrative power had been conducted as measuring them was necessary for the progression of Keijō Imperial University's physical anthropology research.
 In 1937, Keijō Imperial University extended its research of physical anthropology field studies to Manchuria and China.
-Keijō Imperial University’s field studies in Korea, Manchuria and China were financially supported by the Japanese government and research foundations.
+Keijō Imperial University's field studies in Korea, Manchuria and China were financially supported by the Japanese government and research foundations.